 Significant changes in the use and issuance of ITINs were enacted by Congress in the December 2015

 PATH Act, including the expiration of ITINs.
-Some ITINs expire December 31, 2016.
-An ITIN (Individual
+Some ITINs expired December 31, 2016.
+An ITIN

-Taxpayer Identification Number) is a nine-digit number assigned by the IRS to an individual who is
+(Individual Taxpayer Identification Number) is a nine-digit number assigned by the IRS to an individual

-required to have a U.S. tax identification number for U.S. tax purposes but does not have and does not
+who is required to have a U.S. tax identification number for U.S. tax purposes but does not have and

 No incorrect-TIN penalties for expired ITINs: Filers of information returns (including the 1099 and